 Transfer dough back to the bowl and allow to cool for 5 minutes.
 The dough should still be warm, but not hot enough to scramble the eggs.

 Add in one egg at a time, mixing until fully incorporated.
 The dough will be very stiff, but keep going until fully mixed in.
 Mix in vanilla extract.
 The final dough should still be stiff and form into a ball easily, but will also be very elastic.
 You can use a hand mixer here, but we prefer not to get another appliance dirty here.
+NOTE: If you want your churros extra crisp, feel free to mix in a touch of a neutral cheese (think mozzarella, see notes).

 Allow the dough to rest until it comes to room temperature (10-15 minutes), prepping your frying station in the meantime.
 We found that with as little as 3/4 to 1-inch deep oil these guys fry great.
 So we suggest you start with a little oil and add in more if need be.
 Just be sure to use a pot with high-sides for safety and that your oil is nice and hot (350°F if we're being precise).